bharathram89/hit-counter-api/README.txt

-With aws lambda you cant add custom headers unless you configure in aws api gateway. better to send a body
+With aws lambda you cant add custom headers unless you configure in aws api gateway. better to send a body To send information in the body of a call you need to mention the type in headers in Content-type and to send that header you will have to add options route and allow the header